margaretmf/margaretmf.github.io/creativewriting.md

 You really were being taught a powerful lesson
 The light in the darkness it's so strong

+It's ok to cry
+It's ok to let the tears flow
+It's ok to cry
+It's like the water droplets after a heavy rain

 <br>

 ## He's An Old Time Boy ##